gwg313/hugo-blog/content/posts/nix-workflow2.md

 ## Creating a Simple devShell within a Flake:

-So to get a better idea for how this works in practice, lets construct an example(You will need the nix package manager installed).
+So to get a better idea for how this works in practice, lets construct an example, you will need the nix package manager installed to follow along.
+If you would like to see the final code including what I cover in the following parts you find it [here](https://github.com/gwg313/blog-go-example).

 ### Step 1: Project Setup:
 Navigate to your project directory.